microns-ariadne/pipeline_engine/examples/README.md

 their defaults.
 You might want to use this example as a jumping-off point for your own training script instead of assuming that it will give you a good classifier.

+## pipeline.sh

+This example runs a voxel classifier and a Neuroproof classifier on the ECS_test_images dataset using the pipeline.
+The data for the pipeline comes from the canonical ECS test dataset, *ECS_iarpa_201610_gt_4x6x6*.

+The pipeline classifier should be packaged with *pickle-a-classifier* or similar.
+The script expects to find a class named "membrane" which contains the membrane probabilities and classes named "transmitter" and "receptor" that are the pre-synaptic and post-synaptic probability maps.
+It also expects to have a neuroproof classifier trained on the membrane probabilities.

+The script takes the following parameters as environment variables:

+* *MICRONS_CLASSIFIER_PATH*: this is the path to your .pkl file
+* *MICRONS_NP_CLASSIFIER_PATH*: this is the path to your Neuroproof classifier
+* *MICRONS_SEGMENTATION_DIR*: this is the directory that will hold the global segmentation file.
+* *MICRONS_SYNAPSE_FILE*: this file contains the detected pre- and post-synaptic pairs along with the coordinates of the synapses.
+* *MICRONS_SEGMENTATION_STATISTICS_FILE*: this is the path to the .csv file containing block statistics comparing the segmentation to ground-truth.
+A .pdf is also generated that displays the results visually.
+* *MICRONS_SYNAPSE_STATISTICS_FILE*: this is the path to the .json file that compares the ground-truth synapse data to the detected.